Fathers’ Rights Attorney Houston

 - More likely to have better self-esteem

 - Less likely to abuse drugs and alcohol

 Fathers may sometimes be overlooked in custody situations if their presence in their children’s lives is presented unfavorably by the other parent.
-With quality representation, you can stand up for your parental rights so you can be a father to them rather than a visitor.
+With quality representation from a fathers’ rights lawyer in Houston, you can stand up for your parental rights so you can be a father to them rather than a visitor.

-Houston Fathers’ Rights Lawyers With More than 70 Years of Experience
+Houston Fathers’ Rights Attorneys With More than 70 Years of Experience

-At Stepp & Sullivan, PC, our lawyers have more than 70 years of combined legal experience helping clients navigate family law matters like child custody.
+At Stepp & Sullivan, P.C, our father’s rights attorneys have more than 70 years of combined legal experience helping clients navigate family law matters like child custody.
 We offer compassionate and client-focused representation.
 Call (713) 336-7200 or complete our contact form for a consultation.